DesenTao/baty.net-hugo/content/post/2019/1999-for-fun.md

 }
 ```

 Up to this point it all worked without a hitch.
-I hit a wll while trying to get it running with an SSL certificate.
+I hit a wall while trying to get it running with an SSL certificate.
 I'd forgotten that 1999 doesn't work well with SSL.
 I could've sworn I'd solved it at one time but I can't remember how.

 So for now it's just running on port 80 at an old-school http URL.
 I have no idea if I'll do anything with it, but it's fun to play with.